spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/10-standard-vm-operations.md

 - **Restart**

 From the **Virtual Machines** tab, you can select a VM to view its details and perform standard VM operations, such as live migration (vMotion), snapshots, and cloning.
-VM operations are accessible from the **three-dot Menu** at the right of each listed VM or when you click Actions from the VM details page.
+VM operations are accessible from the **three-dot Menu** at the right of each listed VM.

-<<< DELETE ACTIONS MENU ABOVE? >>>

 When you select a VM from the **Clusters** > **Virtual Machines** tab, the following tabs display.
 Tabs are specific to the selected VM.